 Visual narratives are just as significant as editorial when analysing a topic.
 They can establish tone and communicate emotions faster and with more impact than words alone.

 For brands that don’t have access to an in‐house design team, content partnerships are an effective way to get in front of the right audience and can also give you access to quality content assets, which can then be repurposed.

 Design the whole brand experience

-Consider design beyond look and feel and start to think of it as the wrapper for the brand experience.
+Consider content marketing design beyond ‘look and feel’ and start to think of it as the wrapper for the brand experience.
 Even the best editorial can be let down by a failing digital ecosystem.
 Broken templates, failure to optimise for mobile and poor user journeys between different touchpoints distract from content and harm your brand’s credibility.

 When we asked the C‐suite what annoys it most about branded content, its members placed ‘format or design unsuitable for mobile consumption’ top of the list.
 With mobile surpassing laptop and desktop as the primary way to access the web, thinking mobile‐first is key.

 Taking a customer‐centric approach to UX also opens up new opportunities to engage your audience.
 For example, using interactive infographics can offer an intuitive way to break down complex data, while also conveying your message effectively.

 - Create a visual identity that readers want to engage with.
 It should define the purpose of your content, alongside your brand’s personality.

 - Visuals are a language of their own and can powerfully gain and hold attention.
 Use them to communicate messages that written content cannot.